 As far as breeding pipefish goes, it is important to remember that, similar to their seahorse cousins, the male fish is the one that keeps the eggs.
 The female will lay her eggs into the pouch on his underbelly, and he will hold on to them until they hatch.

-At least one online breeder (Jim Welsh), has had success breeding bluestripes in captivity.
+At least one online breeder (Jim Welsh), has had success breeding them in captivity.
 His system involved catching the fry as soon as they hatched and raising them on live copepods and other plankton until they were fully-grown before forcing them to switch to frozen food.
-His success came in part because a clutch of bluestripe eggs seem to hatch all at once.

 What are your thoughts?